erangell/azurewordpress/readme.md

 # Breaking Change
-The location for pulling the WordPress files has been changed to [here](https://github.com/bartr/wordpressfiles/)
+* The location for pulling the WordPress files has been changed to [here](https://github.com/bartr/wordpressfiles/)
-Please git the latest version and rebuild your container image
+* Please git the latest version and rebuild your container image
-This change is included in the referenced images
+* This change is included in the bartr/wp image

 ## WordPress using Azure MySQL and Azure App Services for Linux
-* Based on Ubuntu, Apache and WordPress 4.7.5
+* Based on Ubuntu 16.04, Apache2 and WordPress 4.7.5
-* Uses git repo to pull and update WordPress files
+* Uses git repo to pull and update WordPress source files
     https://github.com/bartr/wordpressfiles/
 * SSL support with self-signed certificates (ignore the browser warning)
 * SSL is configured to use apache.pem and apache.key
     By default, the snake oil keys are copied to apache.pem and apache.key
-    Replace keys with your SSL values
+    Replace keys with your SSL values via environment variables
 * SSL support for connecting to Azure MySQL
 * Web tier runs on Azure App Services for Linux or any Docker container
 * Includes Dockerfile for building custom images